SummittDweller/wieting-theatre-netlify/site/content/about/rental-contract.md

     weight: 840
 ---

 The latest Wieting rental contract / agreement, including stipulations for a "private showing", is being revised.
-Please contact Michelle Evans at 641-751-0775 or Mary Fasse-Shaw at 641-751-5251 for immediate assistance
+Please contact Michelle Evans at 641-751-0775 or Mary Fasse-Shaw at 641-751-5251 for immediate assistance.

+The contract/worksheet for the "Event Room" (on the south side of the theatre) ONLY is available for [download here as a PDF file](/contract-worksheet-addition-only.pdf).